alexluedtke12/amc-meta-learning-of-optimal-prediction-procedures/README.md

 ## Citation
 If you use our code, please consider citing the following:

 Luedtke A., Cheung I., Sofrygin, O. (2020).
-Adversarial Monte Carlo Meta-Learning of Optimal Prediction Procedures. arXiv.
+Adversarial Monte Carlo Meta-Learning of Optimal Prediction Procedures. arXiv:1712.05835.